College Setting and Location Matter

 Distance from Home: How Far Is Too Far?

 While many students see college as an exciting opportunity to move away from home, the reality can be daunting and even lonely.
 When thinking about how far from home you want your college to be, consider:

 - Your relationship with your family and how often you’ll want to go home.

 - How far you’re willing to travel during the holidays.

 - How much you’re willing and able to pay for travel expenses.
 A plane ride home will likely cost more than a bus, train or car ride.

-Regional Culture: Comfort or Adventure?
+Regional Culture: Similar or different?

 The culture of the city or town in which a college is located is likely to impact your college experience.
 It is therefore important to consider the cultural differences among various regions of the U.S. and how appealing learning and living in any of those areas is to you.
 Ask yourself:

 - How similar or different is the campus to what I’m used to, in terms of weather, lifestyle, recreational activities, food, and values?

 - Does the thought of experiencing a different regional culture sound exciting or daunting?